-Skip to 1 minute and 32 seconds And the earlier we catch it, of course, the more likely it is that we'll be able to reengage our attention with what's actually happening in the present, and disengage from the stress reaction.
-This week we're going to explore what the fight and flight response is, why it happens, and how to recognise it.
-We will explore when it is useful-- when it's an activation response-- and when it's not-- when it's a stress response.
-We're going to explore the effects of stress responses on our health and well-being, and also on our performance.
+Skip to 1 minute and 31 seconds And the earlier we catch it, of course, the more likely it is that we’ll be able to reengage our attention with what’s actually happening in the present, and disengage from the stress reaction.
+This week we’re going to explore what the fight and flight response is, why it happens, and how to recognise it.
+We will explore when it is useful– when it’s an activation response– and when it’s not– when it’s a stress response.
+We’re going to explore the effects of stress responses on our health and well-being, and also on our performance.
 For instance, its impact on brain functioning, memory, learning, and relationships.

 Introduction to week 2